-- A student may only take a developmental or bridge level course if he or she places or progresses into it.
-If a student wishes to take a developmental or bridge course without placing or progressing into it for a specific educational reason, he or she may appeal this policy to the Academic Development Division Chair. - 2.
-Students who place into all three developmental courses may not enroll in the college after the first day of the semester. - Full-time students who place into one or more developmental or bridge-level courses must enroll in these courses in their first semester.
-Full-time students who progress from a developmental course to a bridge course in the same content area must take the bridge course in the semester immediately following the developmental course. - Part-time students who place into one or more developmental or bridge-level courses must enroll in one or more developmental or bridge courses each semester until all developmental and/or bridge requirements are completed.
+- 1. A student may only take a developmental or bridge level course if they place or progress into it.
+If a student wishes to take a developmental or bridge course without placing or progressing into it for a specific educational reason, the student may appeal this policy to the Academic Development Division Chair. - 2.
+Students who place into all three developmental courses may not enroll in the college after the first day of the term (semester or subterm) - 3.
+Full-time students who place into one or more developmental or bridge-level courses must enroll in these courses in their first semester.
+Full-time students who progress from a developmental course to a bridge course in the same content area must take the bridge course in the semester immediately following the developmental course. - 4.
+Part-time students who place into one or more developmental or bridge-level courses must enroll in one or more developmental or bridge courses each semester until all developmental and/or bridge requirements are completed.
 Students may appeal this policy to the Chair of the Academic Development Division. - 5.
 Students will not be allowed to register for any science course until required developmental coursework has been successfully completed.
 Students may appeal this policy to the Chair of the Academic Development Division.
 Exceptions will be made ONLY after the Academic Development Division Chair and academic advisor review all academic information with the student. - 6.
-A student who tests into all three developmental courses (DEV 010 Basic Writing, DEV 020 Reading for College, and DEV 030 Basic Math) may not take more than 16 credits in their first semester.
+A student who tests into all three developmental courses (DEV 010 Basic Writing, DEV 020 Reading for College, and DEV 030 Basic Math) may not take more than 16 credits in their first semester. - 7.
+English Language Development (ELL 030) is a four-credit course designed to provide students who may require additional instruction with the basic reading and writing skills they will need to find success at the college level.
+Students are placed in the English Language Development course by identifying as nonnative speakers as well as the score earned from SAT, ACT, and/or ACCUPLACER.
+This course is considered a prerequisite before any additional courses may be taken in the corresponding area.
+The English Language Development course is institutional credit only.
+It may not be used in any of the College's curricula.
+ELL 030 does calculate in the student's GPA.
+Students who place into ELL 030 are enrolled into the Professional Studies major.
+Students can change their major after successful completion through the progression of ELL 030 and Academic Development coursework.
+Students who earn at least a 70% in ELL 030 move to ENG 102 and ENG 103.
+Students who earn less than a 70% will move to DEV 010 and DEV 020.
+ELL 030 is offered in person at our Scranton campus.
+Students who test into ELL 030 but choose to take online classes can appeal this course through the Academic Development division chair.
+Students who opt out of ELL 030 will take DEV 010 and DEV 020.
+A student who would like to take ELL 030 out of progression may appeal to the Academic Development Division Chair for permission to do so.